Technology Tales

 sudo restart apport

-This will need your account password to be supplied before it will act and any messages should appear thereafter.
-Of course, I would not have done this if there was a real system problem but my Ubuntu GNOME installation was and is working smoothly so it is the remedy that I needed.
-The idea behind the tool is that Ubuntu developers get information on any application crashes but I find that it directs me to the Ubuntu Launchpad bug reporting website and that requires a user name and password for the information to be processed.
-For some reason, that is enough to stall me and I wonder if there could be a way of getting developers what they need without adding that extra manual step.
-Then, more information gets supplied and we get a more stable operating system in return.
+This will need your account password before working, with any messages appearing afterwards.
+While I would not have done this for a real system problem, my Ubuntu GNOME installation was working smoothly, so it was the remedy I needed.
+The tool lets Ubuntu developers get information about application crashes, but it sends me to the Ubuntu Launchpad bug reporting website, which requires login details.
+This is enough to stop me continuing, making me wonder if developers could get what they need without this extra manual step.
+This would provide them with additional information and give us a more stable operating system in return.